OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ## Known issues

-In Outlook on the web, the `OnMessageRecipientsChanged` event doesn't fire on reply or reply all.
-However, if you change recipients in any of the fields, the event is triggered as expected.
+- In Outlook on Windows, the `OnMessageRecipientsChanged` event fires on reply or reply all.
+The expected behavior is implemented in Outlook on the web where this event doesn't fire in those cases.
+- The `item.body.appendOnSendAsync` API throws an error (code 9047) in Outlook on Windows.
+This call works correctly in Outlook on the web.

 ## Security notes